Technology Enables Truth To Be Whatever You Want It To Be

 Think about it: whatever you’d like to believe, you can find support for it.
 It’s easy.
 Google it, go down that rabbit hole, and you’ll find like-minded people.

 You can also question any alleged ‘truth’ and find counter points-of-view.
-Oh, and to make matters easier, social networks like Facebook will ensure you have an enthusiastic crowd in your echo chamber and feed you all a steady diet of fake news to stoke your passions and get those clicker fingers itching.
+Oh, and to make matters easier, social networks like Facebook will ensure you have an enthusiastic crowd in your echo chamber, then feed you and your posse a steady diet of news supporting your POV to stoke your passions and get those clicker fingers itching.

 It’s all about the clicks, babe.